shanejorr/ABA-509-disclosures/README.md

-# ABA-509-disclosures
+# ABA 509 Disclosure Data

-ABA 509 disclosure data for all US law schools
+This repo contains disclosures that all ABA approved law schools submit to the ABA.
+The consolidated data comes from [AccessLex Institute](https://analytix.accesslex.org/DataSet).